 Assigned: Sept.
-20, Due: Sept.
-27 at midnight
+5, Due: Sept.
+17

 1 Introduction

 The purpose of this assignment is to become more familiar with bit-level representations of the integral data types and their bit-level operations.
 You'll do this by solving a series of programming "puzzles."
 Many of these puzzles are quite artificial, but you'll find yourself thinking much more about bits in working your way through them.